-Dr. John Kenagy knows healthcare as a physician, executive, scholar, advisor and patient.
-In addition to 20 years experience as a vascular surgeon, Dr. John Kenagy has been Chief of Surgery, Chief of Staff and Regional Vice President for Business Development for a multi-state, not-for-profit healthcare delivery system.
-And, most importantly, he has been a patient.
+Dr. John Kenagy knows healthcare as a physician, executive, academic researcher and advisor.
+In addition to his clinical experience as a vascular surgeon, he has been Chief of Surgery, Chief of Staff and Regional Vice President for Business Development in a not-for-profit healthcare system.
+But, his most meaningful experience was becoming a patient.

 His frustration with current methods was fueled by an injury – he suffered a broken neck in a fall from a tree.
-Critically injured, he discovered that his recovery depended on the efforts of individuals working in an unpredictable and often unresponsive system.
-Searching for answers beyond “try harder,” Dr. John Kenagy earned a management degree from Harvard University’s Kennedy School and was appointed Visiting Scholar at Harvard Business School from 1998-2002.
+Critically injured, he discovered that his recovery depended on the efforts of dedicated individuals working in an unpredictable and often unresponsive system.

 His contributions have been widely recognized:

-– Forbes Magazine featured Dr. Kenagy as “the man who would save healthcare.”
+– Forbes Magazine featured Kenagy as “the man who would save healthcare.”

 Categories: Health Care, Health Care - Leadership and Administration, Health Care - Patient Safety, Quality, Nursing / Care for the Caregiver, Quality Virtual Keynote